 gathering and assessment of evidence of the crime of genocide as

-Assembly supports the investigation and prosecution of the State
+The Assembly supports the investigation and prosecution of the State

 policy of forcible transfers and deportation of Ukrainian children

-by the Russian Federation, and Ukraine’s potential actions before
+by the Russian Federation and Ukraine’s potential actions before

 the International Criminal Court and the International Court of